Two dead in news helicopter crash near Seattle Space Needle

 After less than 30 minutes on the helipad, the pilot attempted the ill-fated takeoff, Hogenson said.

-Additional reporting by Jonathan Kaminsky in Olympia, Wash.; Writing by Alex Dobuzinskis; Editing by Cynthia Johnston, Mohammad Zargham and Amanda Kwan
+Additional reporting by Eric M. Johnson in Seattle, Jonathan Kaminsky in Olympia, Wash.; Writing by Alex Dobuzinskis; Editing by Cynthia Johnston, Mohammad Zargham and Amanda Kwan